 Production runner: the most common route into the industry

 Production runners help out wherever they are needed.
 They might be involved with anything from office administration or crowd control to cleaning up locations and transporting equipment.
 Runners are usually employed on a freelance basis, are not very well paid (and sometimes not paid at all), and their hours are long and irregular.
 However, it’s a fantastic way to get an insight into the industry, gain some experience for your CV, and make valuable connections.
-Once you’ve been taken on a runner, put in 100% effort – if the production company are happy with you, they’ll often get in touch with you for future projects and recommend you to others.
-Click here for more information on how to become a runner.
+Once you’ve been taken on as a runner, put in 100% effort – if the production company are happy with you, they’ll often get in touch with you for future projects and recommend you to others.

 If you’re certain that you want a career in this industry, consider doing an apprenticeship.
-There are a usually a range of paid apprenticeships offered by production companies and other organisations who produce audio and visual content.
+There are usually a range of paid apprenticeships offered by production companies and other organisations who produce audio and visual content, giving you experience, a qualification, and lots of great contacts!
 Use Unifrog’s Apprenticeships tool to begin your search.